crkn-rcdr/Digital-Preservation/RepositoryAnalysis/tools/README.md

 * dupmd5

-detect duplicate MD5's and determine if they have different file sizes.
+Detect duplicate MD5's and determine if they have different file sizes.
+Does not update database, and is used to determine how unique the MD5's are within our repository.

 * revisionswalk